Benefits of Wheatgrass: 20 Registered Dietician Approved Reasons to Add Wheatgrass to Your Wellness Routine

 4. Help Your Body Eliminate Toxins

-The chlorophyll found in wheatgrass may aid your body in its natural detoxifying process.
+The chlorophyll content found in wheatgrass may aid your body in its natural detoxifying process.

 Chlorophyll is structurally similar to hemoglobin, the oxygen carrying molecule found in human blood.
 Because of this similarity, chlorophyll-containing wheatgrass is thought to enhance your blood and help carry substances to and from your liver and kidneys for elimination.9